30 Women Who Dominate Their Sport

-Countless NBA legends have donned a Los Angeles Lakers jersey, but the name that owns Los Angeles in the WNBA is Candace Parker.
+There have been countless NBA legends who have donned a Los Angeles Lakers jersey, but the name that owns Los Angeles in the WNBA is Candace Parker.
 Since drafting Parker with the first overall pick in 2008, the Sparks have been an absolute powerhouse.

-One championship, two MVP selections and four All-Star selections apparently weren’t enough to quench Parker’s thirst for competition, though.
-She also took her talents to Russia.
-From 2011-15, Parker claimed the title of the Russian National League champion.
+Since one championship, two MVP selections and four All-Star selections apparently can’t quench Parker’s thirst for competition, she has also taken her talents to Russia.
+From 2011-15, Parker claimed the title as the Russian National League champion.

 9. Danica Patrick, Racing

-Danica Patrick recently wrapped up her professional racing career may have come to a close in February 2018 at the Daytona 500, but her time on the track is still more than worthy of another look.
-By no means was Patrick the first woman to race NASCAR, her influence on the sport has been monumental.
-Her achievements on the track were also plenty notable.
+Danica Patrick’s professional racing career may have come to a close in February 2018 at the Daytona 500, but her time on the track is still more than worthy of another look.
+By no means was Patrick the first woman to race NASCAR, though her influence on the sport has been monumental.

-She first joined NASCAR as a part-time driver in 2010.
-Then, Patrick became the first female full-time driver of the Sprint Cup series in 2013.
-Though she never secured a first-place finish before concluding her career, her three Top 10 finishes leads all women in the sport.
+After first joining NASCAR as a part-time driver in 2010, Patrick became the first female full-time driver of the Sprint Cup series in 2013.
+Though Patrick was never able to secure a first-place finish before concluding her career, her three Top 10 finishes leads all women in the sport.